StaafLab/SRIQ/README.md

 pip install -r requirements.txt
 ```

-To run SRIQ and SAM analysis java is needed on your system.
+To run SRIQ and SAM analysis, java is needed on your system.

 ## License